dlsu-tools/anuna.sis/README.md

 ## Contributing

-__Warning: This section is not complete.__
+**Warning: This section is not complete.
+Please talk with me directly if you want to contribute for now.**

 Thanks for contributing.
 The public files here is sufficient to start up your own version of the website, along with the (soon to be) public scraper API from [diego-yason/scraper](https://github.com/diego-yason/scraper).

-### Preparations
+### Preparations & Notes

-Set up your own Supabase server in their [website](https://supabase.com/).
-You can name it whatever you want.
-While the project is setting up, the keys Supabase will give you are the keys you need to add to your `.env` file.

 #### Scraper

-__IMPORTANT:__ A scraper is *not* necessary for contributing to this project.
+**IMPORTANT:** A scraper is _not_ necessary for contributing to this project.
 There will eventually be a sample data set for you to use and import to your database for development.

 As of now, scraping API is not yet available to the public. [diego-yason/scraper](https://github.com/diego-yason/scraper) to set it up yourself, if interested.
 You will need to change any urls that point to `scraper.12308978.xyz` to whatever domain your own version of the scraper is hosted on.